 - Place chicken on a cutting board and cover with plastic wrap.
 Pound out chicken so it appears uniform in width and place in a plastic bag.
 Add the remainder of the marinade ingredients into the plastic bag and let sit in the fridge for at least 30 minutes and up to 24 hours.

 - Prepare the grill for direct heat and remove the chicken from the marinade.
-Any excess marinade, you can pour over the chicken.
+Any excess marinade, you can pour over the chicken just prior to grilling.

 - Place chicken over the direct heat for six minutes and then flip over.
 Remove when the internal temperature of the chicken reaches 165 degrees F on an instant read thermometer.

-- Let sit for 10 minutes, and then shred with a fork in a bowl.
+- Let sit for 10 minutes, and then shred with a fork.

 Making the Avocado Crema